asdf-community/asdf-kubectl/README.md

 ## Use

-Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage asdf plugin versions
+Check out the [asdf documentation](https://asdf-vm.com/#/core-manage-versions?id=install-version) for instructions on how to install and manage versions.